benmvp/slides/2023/connecttech/divops.md

 - Good morning everyone!
   - Welcome to Day 2 of Connect.Tech
   - I hope everyone enjoyed Day 1 and are excited for what's to come today
-- The last few years I've had a bit of an identity crisis
+- A few years ago I started to have a bit of an identify crisis
-  - I consider myself a frontend engineer but I rarely do frontend in code!
+- I called myself a frontend engineer, but I wasn't really writing frontend code anymore
+  - I wasn't writing any React
+  - No semantic HTML or CSS
+  - I could go days without visiting `localhost` in the browser
+- I was doing everything _around_ frontend development
+- I've always been on Frontend Platform teams...
+  - So am I a frontend platform engineer?
+  - Doesn't exactly roll of the tongue
 - So I want to take you on a journey of my "self discovery"
+  - Of who I truly am now 😆

 /////